shirograhm/riot-items-tfm2/workshop_desc.md

-Adds items inspired from Riot Games (LoL, TFT) to Teamfight Manager 2.
+Adds items inspired from Riot Games (LoL/TFT/Arena) to Teamfight Manager 2.
 Re-skins the 30 existing items and also adds 39 new items (18 new item lines) to the game.

+Also adds some custom icons for Armor Penetration, Magic Penetration, Cooldown Reduction, Tenacity, Omnivamp, and Skill Damage Reduction.

-Supports custom item values!
+[b]This mod supports custom item values!
 Now you can be Phreak!
-See the instructions below.
+See the instructions below.[/b]

 [h1] Important [/h1]